Learning to Generate Unit Test via Adversarial Reinforcement Learning: Introduction

 Unit test is a critical component in programming, as it enables evaluation and verification on the functional correctness of the program produced by human developers or large language models (LLMs).
 Recently, unit tests are widely used as verifiable reward functions in reinforcement learning (RL) or test-time scaling for LLM-driven code generation, where the unit tests provide task-specific feedback signals for guiding the generation of functionally correct code~\citep{le2022coderl, guo2024deepseek}.

-However, implementing unit test for each individual programming task is labor-intensive and challenging, since (1) a unit test should contain functionally valid test cases, and (2) each test case in the unit test should cover challenging edge cases, capable of discriminating subtly faulty code implementations.
-These require significant level of code reasoning capability and semantic understanding of the programming task.
+However, implementing unit tests for each programming task is labor-intensive and challenging, since (1) a unit test should contain functionally valid test cases, and (2) each test case in the unit test should cover challenging edge cases, capable of discriminating subtly faulty code implementations.
+These require significant level of code reasoning capability and understanding of the programming task.